Private, In-Home Tutoring in Lowell, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Lowell students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lowell, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 All public schools in the Commonwealth of Massachusetts adhere to a Curriculum Framework that incorporates the Common Core standards adapted by several states.
 Since 1993, Massachusetts has measured students’ progress in accordance with the Massachusetts Comprehensive Assessment System (MCAS).
 This system ensures that the objectives laid out in the curriculum are met by all students.
 The curriculum requires that teachers cover a series of objectives that create the thorough foundation from which students can progress to more complex work.